andreadoddi/ComplexNetworksProject2026/README.md

 # ComplexNetworksProject2026
-# Functional Brain Network Organization in ADHD
+# Functional brain network organization in ADHD: how robust are case-control differences?

 A graph-theoretic case–control analysis of resting-state functional brain networks in children with ADHD, built on the **ADHD-200** dataset.
 The project